-Since there are 5 quick-acesss patches the value from these sources is mapped to 1 of the 5 presets.
-With RED each note up the keyboard cyles through the patches whilst the other options map linearly (so e.g. velocity <= 25 maps to patch 1, 26 <= velocity <= 51 maps to patch 2 ...)
+FATCH sets the option to fast-change between the 5 quick-access patches.
+The choice of sources is the same as that for MORPH-X. Since there are 5 quick-acesss patches the value from sources CC controller, CV, keyboard or velocity is mapped to 1 of the 5 presets.
+With KED each note up the keyboard cycles through the patches whilst the other options map linearly (so e.g. velocity <= 25 maps to patch 1, 26 <= velocity <= 51 maps to patch 2 ...).